cavaliba/cmt_monitor/docs/docs/metrology.md

 CMT can send data to:

-* ElasticSearch 6 with standard json over HTTP
+* ElasticSearch 6 with standard json over HTTP (CMT version 1.6 alpha release on Git)
 * Graylog 2 or 3 with a GELF connector over HTTP protocol
 * Graylog 2 or 3 with a GELF connector over UDP network protocol